WIPO International Patent Drafting Training Program

 Applicants must have:

-- Minimum 2 years of university level education; in law, and/ or in science and technology such as, engineering, life sciences, medicine, physics, chemistry, communication sciences or biotechnology
+- Bachelor's level degree in law, and/ or in science and technology such as engineering, agriculture, environmental, information technology/ ICT, life sciences, medicine, physics, chemistry, communication sciences, biology, or biotechnology.

-ORAt least 1 year of professional/ work or research experience in a field relevant to patent drafting/ patent prosecution.
+ORAt least 1 year of professional/ work or research experience in patent drafting or patent prosecution; and

-- General knowledge on IP and patent law, at least equivalent to WIPO Academy Distance Learning course DL-301 Advanced Course on Patents; and
+- General knowledge of IP and patents, at least equivalent to the WIPO Academy Distance Learning course DL301 - Advanced Course on Patents; and

 - Proficiency in written and spoken English;

-- Minimum 2 years of university level education or higher in English, or
+- Completed your bachelor's degree or higher in English, or

 - Scored TOEFL iBT 80/120 or IELTS 6.5/9 in the last three (3) years.